kwant-project/kwant/doc/source/tutorial/tutorial2.rst

     :start-after: #HIDDEN_BEGIN_ehso
     :end-before: #HIDDEN_END_ehso

-This function takes one argument which is of type `~kwant.builder.Site`, from which you can get the real-space coordinates using ``site.pos``.
-Note that we use several global variables to define the behavior of `potential()`: `L` and `L_well` are variables taken from the namespace of `make_system`, the variable `pot` is taken from the global module namespace.
-By this one can change the behavior of `potential()` at another place, for example by setting `pot` to a different value.
-We will use this later to compute the transmission as a function of well depth.
+This function takes two arguments: the first which is of type `~kwant.builder.Site`, from which you can get the real-space coordinates using ``site.pos``, and the value of the potential as a second argument.
+Note that we can use global variables to define the behavior of `potential()`: `L` and `L_well` are variables taken from the namespace of `make_system`.

 kwant now allows us to pass a function as a value to `~kwant.builder.Builder`: